marnixkoops/hyperscale/README.md

 </details>

-## 🧮 Algorithm

-`hyperscale` leverages random projections in high-dimensional space to build up a tree structure.
-Subspaces are created by repeatedly selecting two points at random and dividing them with a hyperplane.
-A tree is built `k` times to generate a forest of random hyperplanes and subspaces.
-This is controlled by the `n_trees` parameter when building the vector index.
-This parameter can be tuned to your needs based on the trade-off between precision and performance.
-In practice, it should probably be around the same order of vector dimensionality.

 ## 🔗 References

 * Bachrach, Yoram, et al. ["Speeding up the Xbox Recommender System using a Euclidean transformation for inner-product spaces."](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/XboxInnerProduct.pdf) *Proceedings of the 8th ACM Conference on Recommender systems.
 2014.*